JonMinton/slot_machine_fullstack_app/README.md

     - registratio option will include name and initial balance
     - select option will resume styored balance of selected user
 - Option fo ruser to cash out winnings
-- images for icons will be drawn from an API
+- Images for icons will be drawn from an API

-Model and test the game logic and then display it in the browser for a user to interact with.

-Write your own MVP with some specific goals to be achieved based on the game you choose to model.

-You might use persistence to keep track of the state of the game or track scores/wins.
-Other extended features will depend on the game you choose.
+- Visual display of win and loss streak

+## EXTENSIONS

+- Admin is allowed to adjust play options including
+    - Cost per play
+    - Value per win
+    - Elements in wheel
+- Display PNL for each user